 This is a climate change website run by leading climate change scientists.
 Here you will find out about the latest climate science, as well as information on the scientific myths on climate change.

 The Scientific Case for Human-Induced Global Warming

 Here is an article written by renowned author, and DeSmog contributor, Ross Gelbspan, that summarizes the scientific evidence on man-made climate change.

 Here is a backgrounder on climate change written by DeSmogBlog writer Richard Littlemore in 2006.

 Created by Greg Laden at ScienceBlogs.com, this search engine will scan a large number of sites known to have good climate change related information on them.

 Helpful resources for researching the backgrounds of climate change deniers and PR professionals

-Run by Greenpeace USA, ExxonSecrets exposes the campaign ExxonMobil has run for more than a decade to fund climate change skeptics and delay action to fix the problem.
+ExxonSecrets exposes the campaign ExxonMobil has run for decades to fund climate change denial and delay political action.

 Run by the Center for Media and Democracy, this site offers information on PR professionals in all sectors, including the fossil fuel industry and climate change.
-The CMD is run by Lisa Graves and founded by John Stauber, author of 5 books on the PR industry, including Toxic Sludge is Good for You and Trust Us, We’re Experts.
+The CMD was founded by John Stauber, author of 5 books on the PR industry, including Toxic Sludge is Good for You and Trust Us, We’re Experts.